dsaakash/cnnClassifier/README.md

 # step by step we have created directory structure

-- by createing workflow iof f\directory strure in template.py
+- by createing workflow iof directory strure in template.py
-- Afther that you have to run  python template.py
+- After that you have to run  python template.py

 -  will create directory structure for project

+# Diagram of folder Structure

+# Create an Virtual Enviroment by using below command:

+ - conda create -n cnncls python=3.8  -y
+ - conda activate cnncls

+ - then updated Requirements.txt

+ - install all libraries which updated in requirements.txt by using command

+  # pip install -r  requirements.txt